|Born||October 18, 1973|

-He was born on the 18th of October 1973 in a village called Rukweza in Nyanga.
-He is married and has five children.
+He was born on the 18th of October 1973 in a village called Rukweza in Rusape.
+He was married to Netsai Meki and had five children.

 Booora's passion for acting started in primary school whilst doing his fourth grade back in 1984.
 One teacher, Mr. Sangare was quick to notice his potential and encouraged him to pursue his dream.
 When he finished school Boora followed this dream that saw him join various theatrical clubs in Mabvuku.
 The groups include Yamaguchi drama club and Tamuka Theatrical Arts.
 Having learned the basis of acting, he soon joined Avondale based Reps Theatre in 1993.
 It is here that his professionalism in acting was honed.
 Never satisfied with his position, he joined a marketing company called The People’s Roadshow.
 His job was to communicate with audiences using short plays, sketches and DJ skills.
 After a while, in 1996, he joined Screentalent, an acting club in Harare for a year after which he made a debut on television.
 He acted a minor role as a Junior Policeman in Aaron Chiundura Moyo’s popular television drama series 'Chihwerure'.
 The series showed on the Zimbabwe Broadcasting Corporation Television.